The Remix Master

 Jackson Tan (born February 14, 1975) better known by his stage name The Remix Master is a musician, DJ and producer.
 He is also known as DJ JT, The Blizzard, 2B1, WMN and Apex.
 His works are notable for integrating trance, electro, dubstep, techno, hip hop with electronic music sounds and world music genres.
 JT composes his own beats, dance and trance tracks which frequently feature a prominent bass line He has appeared alongside artists including Michael Procter, Akon, Pitbull, Lil Jon, Loren Taylor, Lil Wayne, Wendy Lewis, The Bliz, Ne-Yo, Jason D, Britney Spears, Chris Brown, Whitney Houston, Foxes, Christina Milian, and Ellie Goulding.

-In 2012, The Remix Master aka DJ JT launched a website in an attempt to bring electronic dance music from the underground scene to more mainstream audiences.
+In 2012, The Remix Master DJ JT launched a website in an attempt to bring electronic dance music from the underground scene to more mainstream audiences.

 Musical career

 Jackson Tan began DJing at 18 when he started playing the turntables at home with his homemade mixer.
 He has now spun as a DJ in Singapore, England, Thailand, US, Belgium, France, Indonesia, South Korea, Japan and is now the resident DJ at Swurv Radio in Las Vegas, Nevada in America.

-In April 2012, DJ JT aka "The Remix Master" joined the line up of American internet radio station Swurv Radio and London based radio station Global Radio One.
+In April 2012, DJ JT a.k.a.
+"The Remix Master" joined the line up of American internet radio station Swurv Radio and London based radio station Global Radio One.
 DJ JT hosts the show Hellion Nights weekly which is also available on podcast via iTunes.

 In October 2012, DJ JT produced a remix of Ne-Yo's 'Let's Go' on Columbia Records.

 In November 2012, DJ JT closed the gap between Asia and Western EDM with starting his own record label.

 In December 2012, Moe Ibrahim, director of Mozaic Hotels and Resorts invited DJ JT to host a Christmas event retreat at their Baan Yin Dee Resort in Phuket, Thailand.